logsdon-lab/CDR-Finder/README.md

 # CDR-Finder
 [![CI](https://github.com/koisland/CDR-Finder/actions/workflows/main.yaml/badge.svg)](https://github.com/koisland/CDR-Finder/actions/workflows/main.yaml)

-This repository contains a snakemake to identify and quantify hypomethylated regions within centromeres, or Centromere Dip Regions (CDRs; Altemose et al., Science, 2022).
+This repository contains a Snakemake workflow to identify and quantify hypomethylated regions within centromeres, or Centromere Dip Regions (CDRs; Altemose et al., Science, 2022).

 ![](docs/chr8.png)

 Original pipeline constructed by @arozanski97 with help from Glennis Logsdon

-Adapted and distributed by @fkmastrorosa and @wharvey31
+Adapted and distributed by @fkmastrorosa, @wharvey31, and @koisland.

 This is done by:
 - Extracting the sequence of interest
 - Intersect the sequence with its methylation data
 - Bin the region of interest into 5 kbp windows and calculate their mean methylation percentage
-- Run RepeatMasker on the sequence of interest to identify regions containing Alpha-satellite (ALR/Alpha)
+- Run RepeatMasker on the sequence of interest to identify regions containing alpha-satellite repeats (ALR/Alpha)
-- For each Alpha-satellite containing region, it identifies bins with a lower methylation percentage than the avearge of the region
+- For each alpha-satellite containing region:
-- Merge consecutive bins
+    * Merge consecutive bins.
-- Checks if flanking bins with greater than maximum methylation percentage (defined as within 1 standard deviation from the maximum)
+    * Detect valleys in average methylation percentage.
-- Checks if the CDR calls are smaller than a user-specified threshold
+    * Optionally, merge adjacent detected CDRs.

 ## Getting Started